-Grape-harvesting season runs from September to October and is the time of the year when vineyards take on a festive air.
-You’ll truly enjoy being in the Eastern townships at this particular time, for so many reasons.
-And what are these reasons?
-Here are a few:View hosting packages Enter the contest
+Grape-harvesting season runs from September to October and is the time of the year when vineyards take on a festive atmosphere.
+You will truly enjoy being in the Eastern Townships at this particular time.
+Here are a few reasons to plan your next trip:

 During grape harvesting season, you can immerse yourself in the experience by taking part in vineyard grape picking activities.
 Contact the vineyards directly to make a reservation.

-- On October 5, the Vignoble Bromont invite you to participate in a festive harvest day.
+- On October 3, the Vignoble Bromont invites you to participate in a festive harvest day.

-Since touring the vineyards can work up your appetite, many of the vineyards offer epicurean activities during the grape harvesting.
+Visiting the vineyards can whet your appetite, many of the vineyards offer epicurean activities during the grape harvest.

-- The Vignoble de la Bauge will be offering wine and dish pairings in “Prestige Tastings” and “Terroir Platter” formulas on Saturdays and Sundays from 10 AM to 6 PM.
+- The Vignoble de la Bauge is offering wine and food pairings with “Prestige Tastings” and “Terroir Platter” packages on Saturdays and Sundays from 10 am to 6 pm.

 Have a picnic amid the vines

 Most of the vineyards along the Wine Route have picnic tables where you can enjoy an outdoor feast.
-These vineyards include, among others, Léon Courville, vigneron, Vignoble les Trois Clochers, Vignoble Domaine Bresee, Vignoble Gagliano and Val Caudalies.
-The latter two can also prepare a picnic basket for you if you call ahead.
+These vineyards include, among others, Léon Courville, vigneron, Vignoble les Trois Clochers, Vignoble Domaine Bresee, La Belle Alliance, Vignoble Gagliano and Domaine des Côtes d’Ardoise.
+The latter two can also prepare a picnic basket for you if you reserve in advance.

-When you go to the Domaine des Côtes d’ardoise in Dunham, you’ll discover the largest open-air sculpture exhibit of Quebec and unique in all of Canada.
-Over 150 works of art can be seen throughout the gardens of the vineyard.
+When you go to Domaine des Côtes d’Ardoise in Dunham, you will discover the largest outdoor sculpture exhibit in Quebec and unique in Canada.
+Over 150 pieces of art can be seen throughout the gardens of the vineyard.